DataDog/kics/documentation/rules/terraform/gcp/dataproc_cluster_has_public_ip.md

 ### Description

  Google Cloud Dataproc clusters with public IP addresses are directly accessible from the internet, creating an expanded attack surface that could be exploited by malicious actors.
-When 'internal_ip_only' is set to false or omitted, clusters receive both internal and external IP addresses, potentially exposing sensitive data processing operations and administrative interfaces to unauthorized access.
+When `internal_ip_only` is set to `false` or omitted, clusters receive both internal and external IP addresses, potentially exposing sensitive data processing operations and administrative interfaces to unauthorized access.

-Secure configuration requires setting 'internal_ip_only' to true as shown in this example:
+Secure configuration requires setting `internal_ip_only` to true as shown in this example:
 ```terraform
 resource "google_dataproc_cluster" "good_example" {
   cluster_config {